microsoft/Office-Online-Test-Tools-and-Documentation/docs/native/src/scenarios/operational_flows.rst

 #.
 The Office Identity Service makes an authenticated :ref:`Bootstrap` call using the tokens to retrieve the user
    profile information.
 #.
 The Office Identity Service sends these tokens and the user profile information to |Office iOS|.
 #.
-The user is now able to see their files under the Storage Provider's Place and open the Storage Provider files
+The user has now added the Storage Provider as a place.
+For the operational flow on browsing, opening, and saving
-   directly in their |Office iOS| app.
+   files, see the next sections.

 Browsing and opening files